 Cut the Fabrics

-1. Position freezer paper, shiny side down, over patterns.
-Trace each pattern the number of times indicated in cutting instructions.
-Cut out freezer-paper shapes on drawn lines.
+1. Lay freezer paper, shiny side down, over the patterns.
+With a pencil, trace each pattern the number of times indicated.
+Roughly cut out the freezer-paper shapes.